thunderbird89/esf/stories/story-knock-knock.md

 ### The Morning After

 Vael'thi woke to sunlight streaming through the viewport of his quarters, the warm glow of the system's star cutting through the thin curtains.
 His head throbbed with the steady rhythm of a fusion reactor running just slightly out of phase.
-His bioluminescent markings pulsed a sickly grayish-blue—the biological equivalent of a hangover warning light.
+His bioluminescent markings pulsed a sickly grayish-blue - the biological equivalent of a hangover warning light.

 He groaned, his long limbs tangled in the bedding, and tried to piece together the previous evening.
 The bar.
 Celebrating the end of patrol rotation.
 Drinks.
 Too many drinks.
-And—
+And -

 A woman.
 Shael'na.
 Silver-blue skin, violet markings, intelligent questions about ship operations.
 They'd talked for hours.
 Or had it been hours?
 The timeline was hazy, edges blurred by alcohol and poor judgment.